At one time, I once had 7 cats. Luckily that was decades ago, but learning how to get rid of pet hair in your home can be a real challenge.

 So, anyone learning how to get rid of pet hair must get one of these!

 For furniture, try wetting a clean sponge and rub it along the fabric.
+But a lint roller, which is basically just masking tape on a roller, works even better!

-6. Use a Microfiber Cloth
+6. Use a microfiber cloth

 If your furniture is made of wood, glass or other non-upholstered finishes, try using a microfiber cloth.
 Like the electrostatic dust mops, a microfiber cloth also has an electrostatic charge which traps pet hair in its place.